JagarJaguar/startup/notes.md

 - There is a lot of different content with HTML.
 Each page of website needs to utilize correct structure of HTML.
 - Block elements are used to emphasize something and break the flow, whereas something like a paragraph element would have a `span` to mark sub text.
 - Webpages need to have `<!DOCTYPE html>` at the very top of the HTML file.
+- Did all of the CodePen demos successfully.
+Refer back to those for formatting if needed.